zay1x/zay1x/README.md

 # Hi there 👋

 This is my GitHub where I share everything that I know as project structure, setup project, and some tips and tricks which I have experience with.
 Hope you like these interesting repositories.
-Thanks for visiting my Git Hub.
+Thanks for visiting my Github.

 ## 𝗠𝘆 𝗧𝗲𝗰𝗸 𝗦𝘁𝗮𝗰𝗸
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)